Local and Global Blow Downs of Transport Twistor Space: Continuity theorems in geometry

 \subsection{Riemann mapping theorem}

-Define:
+Define

 These are the spaces of {\it Riemannian metrics} and {\it Beltrami coefficients} on $\DD$, respectively, and they both lie open in the ambient $C^\infty$-spaces and as such they are Fr{\'e}chet manifolds.
-Each $m\in \Bel(\DD)$ encodes an orientation compatible complex structure on $\DD$ with anti-holomorphic tangent bundle

-and vice versa, every complex structure on $\DD$ that is compatible with the standard orientation is given in terms of such a Beltrami coefficient.
-In particular, the complex structure determined by $g\in \Riem(\DD)$ is given by
+Each~${m\in \Bel(\DD)}$ encodes an orientation compatible complex structure on $\DD$ with anti-holomorphic tangent bundle $ \D_m = \mathrm{span}_\C(\partial_{\bar z} + m \partial_z)\subset T_\C \DD$, and vice versa, every complex structure on $\DD$ that is compatible with the standard orientation is given in terms of such a~Beltrami coefficient.
+In particular, the complex structure determined by $g\in \Riem(\DD)$ is given~by

 Let $\Diff_+(\DD)$ be the orientation preserving diffeomorphisms of $\DD$, equipped with the $C^\infty$-topology.
 Moreover, let $\Diff_{+}(\DD,\{0,1\})\subset \Diff_+(\DD)$ be the closed subset of diffeomorphisms with $\psi(0)=0$ and $\psi(1)=1$.
-Then the following version of the Riemann Mapping Theorem was proved by Earle--Schatz in \cite[Theorem on p.171]{EaSc70}:
+Then the following version of the Riemann mapping theorem was proved by Earle--Schatz in \cite[Theorem on p.~171]{EaSc70}.

-\begin{theorem}[RMT with continuous dependence] For any $m\in \Bel(\DD)$ there exists a unique $\psi\in \Diff_+(\DD,\{0,1\})$ such that $\psi\colon (\DD,\D_m)\rightarrow (\DD,\D_0)$ is holomorphic ($\psi_*\D_m=\D_0$).
-The map $m\mapsto \psi$ is a homeomorphism $ \Bel(\DD)\cong \Diff_+(\DD,\{0,1\})$. \end{theorem}
+\begin{Theorem}[RMT with continuous dependence] For any $m\in \Bel(\DD)$, there exists a unique $\psi\in \Diff_+(\DD,\{0,1\})$ such that $\psi\colon (\DD,\D_m)\rightarrow (\DD,\D_0)$ is holomorphic $(\psi_*\D_m=\D_0)$.
+The map~${m\mapsto \psi}$ is a homeomorphism $ \Bel(\DD)\cong \Diff_+(\DD,\{0,1\})$. \end{Theorem}